Giovannicampo/KalmanFilter/docs/KALMAN.md

 $$
 y = 0.0002x + 0.26
 $$
-Therefore, the Q matrix will be updated as the following matrix in which the alpha factor is the angular coefficient of the equation above:
+Therefore, the Q matrix will be updated proportionally to the error based on the distance traveled by the robot:
 $$
 Q = \begin{bmatrix}
 (∆p\cdot\alpha)^2 & 0 & 0 \\